-State of Hawai'i Department of Health regulations require students to submit proof of health cleearance for Tuberculosis (TB) and measles (Rubeola), mumps, and rubella PRIOR to registration for classes.
+State of Hawai'i Department of Health regulations require students to submit proof of health clearance for Tuberculosis (TB), measles (Rubeola), mumps, and rubella PRIOR to registration for classes.
+Health clearances must be signed by the administering practitioner or stamped by the administering clinic.

-Tuberculosis (TB) Clearance: The student must present to the Admissions and Registraition Office a Mantoux tuberculin skin test result of the diameter of induration of less than 10mm issued within 12 months before first attendance.
+Tuberculosis (TB) Clearance: The student must present to the Admissions and Registration Office a Mantoux tuberculin skin test result of the diameter of induration of less than 10mm issued within 12 months before first attendance.
 If the diameter of induration is 10mm or more then a negative chest x-ray is also required.
-The certificate of TB examination and hest x-ray must be issued by a US practitioner.
+The certificate of TB examination and chest x-ray must be issued by a US practitioner.